Human vs. Synthetic: The Battle for the Soul of AI Filmmaking

 If you only steal five habits from this piece, steal these.

-Name what changed and what did not.
+• Name what changed and what didn’t.
 Specific beats vague.

-Keep originals when claims matter.
-Rushes, audio, project files.
+• Keep originals when claims matter.
+Rushes, audio, and project files.

-Protect the spell.
-Do not turn your viewer into an investigator.
+• Protect the spell.
+Don’t turn your viewer into an investigator.

 Disclosure that does not ruin the mood

-If you have AI fingerprints anywhere in the frame, the kindest thing you can do is say so before anyone starts playing CSI.
+If you’ve got AI fingerprints anywhere in the frame, the kindest thing you can do is say so before anyone starts playing detective.
 Not because people are fragile, but because hesitation costs more than honesty ever will.
 A small upfront note lets the viewer exhale and stay with you.
 Skip it and the air goes thick.
-Suddenly the viewer is not feeling the story.
-They are checking the pixels.
+Suddenly the viewer isn’t feeling the story.
+They’re checking the pixels.

-Think of AI disclosure as mood protection.
-The point is not to prove virtue.
-It is to keep the air clear, so the viewer stays with the story instead of checking the pixels.
+Think of disclosure as mood protection.
+The point isn’t to perform virtue.
+It’s to keep the air clear, so the viewer stays with the story instead of checking the pixels.

 Copy ready lines

 These are simple disclosure lines you can use when AI shaped any part of the final video.
 Use one line, keep it calm, and place it where people actually look.
-The aim is not to over explain.
-It is to stop guesswork before it starts and keep attention on the story.
+The aim isn’t to over explain.
+It’s to stop guesswork before it starts and keep attention on the story.

-Some elements are synthetic.
+Blended elements Some elements are synthetic.
 This is storytelling, not evidence.
+Caption, description, or pinned comment

-Voice cloned with permission.
+Voice cloning Voice cloned with permission.
 Disclosure is part of consent.
+Description, pinned comment, or credits

 Quick example